-Self-awareness is the first step of course, but it’s just the first step.
+Self-awareness is the first step, but it’s just the first step.
 After self-awareness comes control, and after control comes forming a habit so that the change is permanent.
-I know the modern day motivational quotes that you see about your attitude, mindset and forming habits these days are very cliché but they are definitely relevant, so don’t dismiss them just yet.
+The modern-day motivational quotes you see about your attitude, mindset and forming habits these days are very cliché, but they are definitely relevant, so don’t dismiss them just yet.

-The reason why I’m particularly passionate about this topic of transcending your chart is because of the pure ridiculousness of what some practitioners out there are advocating with their necklaces, rings and whatever it is they are selling which I am very against and I feel it’s something that needs to be addressed.
-For those who still think that colours and items can change your life, please try to think critically.
-I’ve blogged about this many times and I’d encourage you to go through these posts when you can:
+I’m particularly passionate about transcending your chart because of the pure ridiculousness of what some practitioners out there are advocating with their necklaces, rings and whatever it is they are selling, which I am very against.
+I feel it’s something that needs to be addressed.
+I hope everyone can make it a point to think critically about these issues and just how misleading and harmful it can be to everyone if we continue to let these myths perpetuate.
+I’ve blogged about this many times, and I’d encourage you to go through these posts when you can:

 If lucky colours and items can change your life, I’m pretty the Zen monk who taught Liao Fan how to transcend his chart would have mentioned it instead of asking him to do it via the tougher and longer route through self-cultivation and personal growth.

 Transcending One’s BaZi Chart Is Different For Everyone

 The act of transcending your chart is different for everyone.

 For some people, it might be to learn to choose a good partner.
 One might end up with a toxic partner due to the environment they grew up in, and their parents never demonstrated what a healthy relationship is like.
 I can’t tell you how prevalent this is and how much our childhoods can affect us.